conjure-cp/conjure-oxide/docs/src/developers_guide/coding_resources/crate_structure.md

 - `rules`: A vector of references to [`Rule`]s to try.
 - `stats`: A mutable reference to [`RewriterStats`] used to track the number of rule applications and other statistics.
 ```

+---

+*This section had been taken from the 'Crate Structure' page of the conjure-oxide wiki*